 Visiting the home of Yanagawa's dominant clan

-The Ohana residence was built in 1697 as the home of the Tachibana clan, the feudal lords who ruled Yanagawa.
-The huge residence covers 23,000 square meters and is surrounded on three sides by canals.
+The Ohana residence was built in 1738 as the home of the Tachibana clan, the feudal lords who ruled Yanagawa.
+The residence covers 23,000 square meters and is surrounded on three sides by canals.
 The residence's main feature, its garden, was built in 1910 by the 14th Yanagawa lord, Tomoharu Tachibana.